 The largest jellyfish found in our waters is the lion’s mane.
 In fact, it is the largest known jellyfish species in the world.
-They got their name because their bright, trailing tentacles look like a lion’s mane.
+They got their name because their bright trailing tentacles look like a lion’s mane.
 They’re also easy to spot because of their orange color.

-They can be as large as 6 to 12 inches across at the bell, or the rounded part you see at the top.
+The species can be as large as 6 to 12 inches across at the bell, which is the rounded part at the top.
 The largest lion’s mane ever found was on a beach in Massachusetts Bay in 1870.
-The bell measured 7 feet, 6 inches across, and the tentacles were 120 feet long.
+Its bell measured 7 feet 6 inches across, and the tentacles were 120 feet long.

 The lion’s mane uses its stinging tentacles to capture, pull in and eat fish and smaller jellyfish that get too close to their tentacles.
 The stinging cells are not known to be fatal to people.
 But the sting site will be very red and painful.